 Because the moon is not very massive, and feels only the smallest tug of gravity at its surface, scientists were surprised to discover that it has an atmosphere, which dominates at its warmer south pole.
 Further observations by NASA's Cassini mission revealed cracks in the surface, known as 'tiger stripes', which periodically vented material into space.
 While some of the icy eruptions fed the moon's atmosphere, much of the material escaped into space.
 The icy discharge contributes to Saturn's massive E-ring, the largest planetary ring in the solar system, spanning over 600,000 miles (about a million kilometers).
 Unlike other rings, the gossamer E-ring is made up of tiny particles rather than large chunks of rock.

-At least 70 Yellowstone-like geysers vent icy material from beneath the moon's into space as the moon interacted with its parent planet.
+At least 101 geysers vent icy material from beneath the moon's into space as the moon interacted with its parent planet.
 Gravitational forces open and close the cracks as Enceladus travels closer to and farther from Saturn over the course of its elliptical 1.37-Earth-day orbit.
 It's possible that the geysers reach directly into the ocean, which could mean a spacecraft passing over top could sample the ocean below without needing to dive right in.
 One mission concept called Life Investigation for Enceladus (LIFE) would bring these samples directly back to Earth.
 [VIDEO: Surprising Geyser in Space: Cold Faithful on Enceladus]

 Although the freezing moon should be too cold for liquid water, the presence of ammonia in the material streaming from Enceladus could act as antifreeze to keep water beneath the surface from freezing.
 The acidity detected from Enceladus' plumes also doesn't rule out life.
 Cassini detected other complex chemicals and organics in the vaporous plumes, which could make the moon a bright spot in the solar system when it comes to hosting life, making it an excellent target for further exploration.